doctorfree/MusicPlayerPlus/README.md

 'mppinit' must be run prior to sync, metadata, bandcamp, soundcloud, or import Only one of bandcamp, soundcloud, import, metadata, or sync can be specified
 ```

+The `mpplus` command serves as a general user interface for all of the
+MusicPlayerPlus capabilities:

 ```
 Usage: mpplus [-A] [-a] [-b] [-B] [-C client] [-D] [-d music_directory]